iamabeljoshua/ceros-ski/README.md

    1. Fixed the bug
    2. Wrote unit tests to make sure this never happens

 2. Added an ability for the skier to jump over rocks.
-This user can either press the J key to jump or the skier jumps automatically when in collision with a ramp.
+The user can either press the J key to jump or the skier jumps automatically when in collision with a ramp.

 3. Added Rhinos that chases the skier.
 The Rhino eats the skier when it catches up to him.
 Also used the Rhino sequence png files for the eating animation.